-The decrease in operating (loss) income was mainly due to the impairment of FCC broadcasting licenses and restructuring costs of \$421.1 million.
-Also contributing to the decrease in operating (loss) income was a decrease in our radio segment's net revenue and an increase in our television segment's operating expenses.
+The increase in operating income was mainly due to the decrease in the impairment of assets and restructuring costs.
+Also contributing to the increase in operating income was a decrease in our operating expenses, offset by a decrease in our net revenue.